Financial Document Organization

 Solution:

 Store financial documents in encrypted folders and use tools that prioritize privacy.
-Sortio offers offline mode that processes files locally on your device without cloud connectivity, and provides end-to-end encryption for file metadata.
+Sortio offers offline mode that processes files locally on your device without cloud connectivity, and encrypts file metadata in transit (TLS 1.2+) and at rest.

 How long should I keep financial documents?